One of the Search Terms for my blog was this:

 “how to win against a narcissistic smear campaign”

 The best thing you can do for yourself is to cut your losses and walk away.
-Don’t ever look back because like my friend Paula will tell you, narcissists never get better and they never change.
-To go back or try to win is setting yourself up for even more heartache.
+Don’t ever look back because Narcissists never get better and they never change.
+To go back or try to win is setting you up for even more heartache.